 top of page

-Welcome to HQ360, a science-based organization boasting a global community of leading health care professionals, including: researchers, medical doctors, naturopaths, health, diet, exercise and lifestyle coaches, and nutritionists.
-We provide health diagnostics and blood testing based on the leading risk markers, and we base the information we deliver on hard-won science delivered in the form of published science.
+HealthQuest is a science-based organization boasting a global community of leading health care professionals, including: researchers, medical doctors, naturopaths, nutritionists, and health, diet, exercise, and lifestyle professionals.
+We provide health diagnostics and blood testing based on the leading risk markers, and we base the information we derive on hard-won science delivered in the form of published science.

-Our Mission is to become the leading integrative health care platform where laymen seeking real answers and better solutions can access cutting-edge diagnostics, the latest science, and a world-class health care community of professionals targeting the key risk markers (such as inflammation, diet, toxicity, lifestyle) that too often impact the heart and body.
+Our mission is to become the leading integrative- and functional-based healthcare platform where anyone seeking real answers and better solutions can access cutting-edge diagnostics, the latest science, and a world-class health care community of professionals targeting the key risk markers (such as inflammation, diet, toxicity, lifestyle) that too often impact the heart and body.

-• Dr Ken Berry, MD / Co-Founder, Chief Medical Officer
+• Dr Eric Berg / Co-Founder, Chief Media Health Officer

 Dr. Philip Ovadia is board certified in Cardiothoracic Surgery and General Surgery.
 He is a Fellow of the American College of Surgeons and is a founding member of the Society of Metabolic Health Practitioners.
 Conducting over 3,000 heart surgeries taught Dr. Philip Ovadia that good health comes from lifestyle and nutrition, not from surgery.
 He is now on a mission to help people stay off his operating table by giving them the tools and mindset to never need a heart surgeon.
 After growing up in New York, Dr. Ovadia graduated from the accelerated Pre Med/Med program at the Pennsylvania State University and Jefferson Medical College (now Sidney Kimmel School of Medicine at Thomas Jefferson University).
 He then went on to complete a Residency in General Surgery at the University of Medicine and Dentistry of New Jersey - Robert Wood Johnson Medical School and a Fellowship in Cardiothoracic Surgery at Tufts-New England Medical School.
 Dr. Ovadia has practiced Cardiothoracic Surgery in Beaver, PA and Clearwater, Florida.
 In 2020 he established Ovadia Cardiothoracic Surgery and now works as an independent contractor Cardiothoracic Surgeon in various locations throughout the United States.
 In an effort to overcome his lifelong struggle with obesity, Dr. Ovadia adopted a low-carbohydrate focused way of eating in 2015.
 He has maintained a weight loss of nearly 100 pounds and since March, 2019 has maintained a mostly carnivorous way of eating.
 He has extensively researched the health benefits of low-carb with a focus on heart health through many hours of reading the medical literature, books and listening to podcasts, as well as personal discussions with many of the physician leaders and citizen scientists involved in the low-carb movement.
 In his recent book, Stay Off My Operating Table, Dr. Ovadia discusses the principles of optimizing metabolic health to prevent heart disease and other chronic diseases.
 He also hosts the Stay Off My Operating Table Podcast, is a frequent guest on other podcasts focused on metabolic and heart health, and has delivered lectures at conferences focused on metabolic health.
 Dr. Ovadia has also established Ovadia Heart Health, a Telehealth practice that focuses on the prevention and treatment of metabolic and heart disease utilizing lifestyle and dietary modification.
 He incorporates his hands-on, clinical experience with heart disease and the personal insights he has gained in his own struggle with obesity and poor metabolic health.